RayBenefield/transmutation/worklog.md

 # Work Log

+## #68, #69, #70

+So I got REALLY sucked into and obsessive over shrinking down the bundle size.
+So I started experimenting with breaking things apart and cutting out as many lodash dependencies as possible.
+I got down to pretty much just 5 pieces of lodash and I think I can remove `has`/`get`/`set` using either `dot-wild` or `dot-prop`.
+I might quickly try to replace it with `dot-prop` and see if that cuts it down any.
+There is still some extra duplicate code due to  the `each` operators that will get removed with a proper `circle` implementation.
+But I'll survive for now.
+Going to try to wrap this up and test it properly.
+I still need to adjust the full build system to include the package.json, license, and readme like the old build system.
+AWAY!!!

 ## #65, #66, #67

 Did a triple session trying to get rollup setup so I can treeshake and get